Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

   - Salt
 ---

+import AssemblyInstructionBlock from '@site/src/components/AssemblyInstructionBlock';
+import Highlight from '@site/src/components/Highlight';
+import Admonition from '@theme/Admonition';

+import * as colors from '@site/src/components/constants';

 :::tip Success Goal
+The addition of salt in media causes growth stress for yeast.
+Classes can quantify the linear differences in growth rate over time as salt content increases.

-Environmental salt content is one of several factors that influence the growth rates of yeast.
-Teachers can take many directions for this experiment, like introducing osmotic pressures (hypotonicity and hypertonicity of a cell) or discussing the effectiveness of salt as a food curing agent.
+Topic discussions for this experiment can range from introducing osmotic pressures (hypotonicity and hypertonicity of a cell) to discussing the effectiveness of salt as a food curing agent.
+Teachers can also consider exploring different species and their reactivity to salt content.
 :::tip

 ## Requirements